elaforge/karya/doc/overview.md

 into a file.

 - Instruments.
-Instruments can map MIDI CC numbers to symbolic names, support keyswitches as named attributes, and automatically multixplex MIDI channels to give note-level control over pitch or control signals.
+Instruments can map MIDI CC numbers to symbolic names, support keyswitches as named attributes, and automatically multiplex MIDI channels to give note-level control over pitch or control signals.
 They are collected into a searchable database.
 The database is created by either entering patch information by hand, or for external synthesizers that use them you can parse